vega/vega-lite-api/docs/api/selectInterval.md

 <a id="clear" href="#clear">#</a>
 <em>selectInterval</em>.<b>clear</b>(<em>value</em>)

 Clears the selection, emptying it of all values.
-Can be an [EventStream](https://vega.github.io/vega/docs/event-streams/) or `false` to disable.
+Can be a [Event Stream](https://vega.github.io/vega/docs/event-streams/) or `false` to disable.

 __Default value:__ `dblclick`.